 The European Robin (Erithacus rubecula caucasicus) is also called Robin Redbreast or Red Robin.
-It is a small passerine bird in the chat family, found across Europe.
-The caucasicus sub-species is found in the Caucasus, such as the in the county Georgia.
+It is a small passerine (perching) bird in the chat family.

-The European Robin is grey-brown with an orange-red breast and face, with a white belly.
+The European Robin is grey-brown with a distinctive orange-red breast and face, with a white belly.
+Its head, tail, and wings are olive-brown.
 Its legs and feet are brown.
-The beak and eyes are black.
-The male and female are similar.
+Its beak and eyes are black.
+The male and female are similar in appearance.

 The European Robin can grow to about 12 centimetres (5 inches) tall.